RicardoVercetti/RandomCodeScraps/Rust/rusppims/docs/README.md

 ### Usage

-The Customer have to be onboarded and then transactions can be made for the customer for a specific KYC.
+The Customer have to be on-boarded and then transactions can be made for the customer for a specific KYC.
 There are 3 different KYC options available - Min KYC, New Min KYC & full KYC.
 Full KYC has no limits while the min KYC has max spend of 10_000 per month.